roar109/service-health/README.md

 - args[0] = path/to/file/servers.txt
 - args[1] [Optional] =  path/to/file/balancers.txt

-Read each line of the file in this format: hostname.com,port
+Read each line of the file in this format `hostname.com,port`

-For balancer by default uses 8180 as a port
+For the balancer urls by default uses 8180 as port